angular/angular/aio/content/guide/aot-compiler.md

 ### Metadata rewriting

-The compiler treats object literals containing the fields `useClass`, `useValue`, `useFactory`, and `data` specially.
-The compiler converts the expression initializing one of these fields into an exported variable, which replaces the expression.
+The compiler treats object literals containing the fields `useClass`, `useValue`, `useFactory`, and `data` specially, converting the expression initializing one of these fields into an exported variable that replaces the expression.
 This process of rewriting these expressions removes all the restrictions on what can be in them because the compiler doesn't need to know the expression's value&mdash;it just needs to be able to generate a reference to the value.

 You might write something like: